Frédéric Antonetti: Metz

 On 24 May 2018, Antonetti was revealed as the new manager of Ligue 2 side Metz, who had just been relegated from Ligue 1.
 In his first season, he secured promotion back to Ligue 1 following a 2–1 victory over Red Star.

 On 18 May 2019, club president Bernard Serin announced that Antonetti would not continue as manager for the 2019–20 season because of personal reasons and was instead handed a role as general manager, with his assistant Vincent Hognon taking over the managerial post.

 Antonetti later returned to Metz for the 2020-21 season which saw the club finish 10th.
 On 22 February 2022, Antonetti was involved in a fight following the full-time whistle with Lille's sporting director Sylvain Armand.
 Antonetti was later given a ten-match touchline ban over the incident.

 On 7 June 2022, Antonetti agreed to step down as Metz manager by mutual consent.

+Strasbourg

+On 14 February 2023, Antonetti was appointed manager at Strasbourg with the side battling relegation.
+Following the clubs survival in Ligue 1, Antonetti's contract was not extended.
+Antonetti said in a statement “I am happy to have been able to train such a club.
+I shared wonderful moments there with an exemplary and passionate public who always backed us in victory as in defeat”, Antonetti said.
+“A new era is coming with the arrival of new investors who will provide the club with new resources.
+In this changing Ligue 1, which is undergoing profound upheavals, I wish them much success.
+The people of Strasbourg deserve it".